APNIC Logo

 APNIC Members

 APNIC Members consist of a range of interested parties in the Asia Pacific Internet community.
-These members may or may not utilize Internet number resources.
-APNIC Membership allows members to vote in elections for Executive Council appointments.
+These Members may or may not utilize Internet number resources.
+APNIC Membership allows Members to vote in elections for Executive Council appointments.

 Membership is open to all individuals and organizations.
 APNIC's Membership predominantly consists of Internet Service Providers (ISPs), National Internet Registries (NIRs), Network Information Centres (NICs), and other users of Internet address space throughout the Asia Pacific region.